People make conservation happen

 *Note: because of its popularity, new volunteer capacity for the community wildlife monitoring project is limited to a Waitlist. however, don’t HESITATE to contact us to be added to the list or to learn about opportunities that may be AVAILABLE.

-Help restore native plants and vegetation around the new I-90 wildlife crossings near Snoqualmie Pass!
-These planting parties typically occur June through October, with occasional spring weeding and planting opportunities.
+Help restore native plants and vegetation in key wildlife crossing areas around the state.
+These planting or invasive plant removal parties typically occur March through October.
 Tools and plants provided.

 Help at our Hope for a Wild Future auction and dinner